 Student enquiries regarding the Adelaide Law Review courses should be directed to the Editor in Chief.

-The top two students in these courses each year are awarded the Adelaide Law Review prize and serve as Associate Editors of the Review in the following year.
+The top students in these courses each year are awarded the Adelaide Law Review prize and serve as Associate Editors of the Review in the following year.
 Associate Editorship is thus an important mark of academic distinction.
 Prior to 2018, Associate Editors were described as Senior Student Editors of the Review.